Guinea-Bissau

-Only about 2% of the population speaks Portuguese, the official language, as a first language, and 33% speak it as a second language.
-However, Guinea-Bissau Creole, a Portuguese-based creole, is the national language and also considered the language of unity.
+About 2% of the population speaks Portuguese, the official language, as a first language, and 33% speak it as a second language.
+Guinea-Bissau Creole, a Portuguese-based creole, is the national language and also considered the language of unity.
 According to a 2012 study, 54% of the population speak Creole as a first language and about 40% speak it as a second language.
 The remainder speak a variety of native African languages.
-The nation is home to numerous followers of Islam, Christianity and traditional faiths, though no single religious group represents a majority of the population.
-The country's per-capita gross domestic product is one of the lowest in the world.
+The nation is home to numerous followers of Islam, Christianity, and multiple traditional faiths.
+The country's per capita gross domestic product is one of the lowest in the world.

-Guinea-Bissau is a member of the United Nations, African Union, Economic Community of West African States, Organisation of Islamic Cooperation, Community of Portuguese Language Countries, Organisation internationale de la Francophonie, and the South Atlantic Peace and Cooperation Zone, and was a member of the now-defunct Latin Union.
+Guinea-Bissau is a member of the United Nations, African Union, Economic Community of West African States, Organisation of Islamic Cooperation, Community of Portuguese Language Countries, Organisation internationale de la Francophonie, Alliance of Small Island States and the South Atlantic Peace and Cooperation Zone.
+It was also a member of the now-defunct Latin Union.